 For all lotions and potions applied during spa treatments, have the aesthetician do a patch test first to see what happens, says Greenhalgh.
 “If all is well after 10 minutes, it’s safe to go ahead.”
 While research on nail salon chemicals and pregnancy is not conclusive, many spas now use polishes that are free of toluene, formaldehyde and DBP (dibutyl phthalate).

-Look for spas specializing in prenatal treatments and asked a lot of questions.
+Do your homework Look for spas specializing in prenatal treatments and asked a lot of questions.
 You just need to check that all the products and treatments are pregnancy-approved, advises Greenhalgh.
 “Then, simply relax and enjoy yourself.”

 A version of this article appeared in our April 2012 issue with the headline of "Pamper Rx."